by Susan Sontag

 Assistant Stage Manager : Adam Johnston

-Alice in Bed is a raucous, joyful play based on the life and diaries of Alice James (1848-92), sharp witted sister to Henry and William James.
+Alice in Bed is a play by Susan Sontag based on the life and diaries of Alice James (1848-92), sharp witted sister to novelist Henry James and philosopher and psychologist William James.

-In it we accompany Alice and her brilliant imagination on a captivating and ultimately transformative adventure through a wonderland populated by poets, dormice, a couple of dancing sailors and Henry James himself.
+In it we accompany Alice through a wonderland populated by poets, dormice, a couple of dancing sailors, an opera singer and Alice’s family.

-The play asks questions about the way in which we understand illness and health in modern society and the value of subjective experience in contemporary culture.
+The play asks questions about the value of subjective experience in contemporary culture, and historical understandings of illness.

-Tender Buttons production took place in an immersive and playful environment designed by artist Ben Jeans Houghton for The Stephenson Works, Newcastle.
-In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind.
+Tender Buttons production took place in an immersive performance environment designed by artist Ben Jeans Houghton for The Stephenson Works, Newcastle.
+In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind as adventures in wonderland unfolded.

-Susan Sontag’s play and Tender Buttons production is a celebration of subjectivity, imagination and individuality.
+The production was a celebration of subjectivity, imagination and individuality.

 Praise for Tender Buttons 2013 production of Alice in Bed